pcase/DoorDashLite/README.md

-# DoorDashLite
-DoorDash take home project:
+# DoorDashLite: DoorDash take home project:
-Gets the user's current location and displays a list of nearby restaurants.
-Uses Restrofit, OkHttp, Glide, RxJava snf Dagger.
+Android app which gets the user's current location and displays a list of nearby restaurants.
+Uses Restrofit, OkHttp, Glide, RxJava and Dagger.